maravtdm/lookandfeel/README.md

 Desktop file : /etc/xdg/autostart/lookandfeel.desktop

 NB: because of the "sleep 5m" in the while loop
-It needs ~5min. to quit the script after logout
+It needs ~5min. to exit the loop on logout